carlesoctav/jx/design/fsdp.md

 so let say we have Linear
-then we create FSDPLInear by nn.map_variables() since we're not adding map_out_fn how can i capture the sharded state for in_specs and out_specs fo jax.shard_map()
+then we create FSDPLInear by nn.map_variables() since we're not adding map_out_fn (not needed because the matrix from the all_gather will be remove by the compiler optimazation right) how can i capture the sharded state for in_specs and out_specs fo jax.shard_map()

-we chould simply create a function called get_parition_spec_fsdp that run/imitate this "sharding process"
+we could simply create a function called get_parition_spec_fsdp that run/imitate this "sharding process" (see data_parallel ipynb, it needs map_out_fn because of it required the user to input the spec in shard_map, and by adding this map_out_fn and use the init_fsdp with nn.get_parittion_spec) we can get the state spec

 but i want this to be composable with other things, like what if we also include TP, we map.variabels(FSDPLinear) on another axis, and try to support TP we need to get the same specs and out spec again for this and potentially combining this two things together.